jomyg/terraform-packer-ami/README.md

 ---

 ## Description
 Packer is a tool for build a golden images also packer is lightwight.
-As of here, I have used to provision the image using a ansible script and who you guys use this additional options like shell.
+As of here, I have used to provision the image using a packer|terraform script.

 ### To execute the project